uom-resquant/modelling_book/docs/07_regression_III.md

 ## 2.358517 2.850675 1.399747 1.057865
 ```

-Typically, a VIF greater than 5 or 10 indicates serious problems with collinearity.
+Typically, a VIF greater than 5 (maybe an issue) or 10 (serious issue) indicates problems with collinearity.
 Fox (2008) recommends using the square root of the variance inflation factor:

 ``` r